Juan María Marrón

-Juan María Marrón (February 8, 1808 – September 17, 1853) was an early settler of San Diego, California.
+Juan María Marrón (February 8, 1808 – September 17, 1853) was a Californio civil servant and ranchero in San Diego, California.

 Life

 Marrón was a ship's captain before settling San Diego in the early 1820s.
 In 1834 Marrón, married Felipa Osuna (c.
 1818 – December 21, 1871), the daughter of Juan María Osuna.
 They had three sons and one daughter.

-Marrón served as the first Alcade of the Pueblo of San Diego during 1 January 1835–1836.
+Marrón served as the first alcade of the Pueblo de San Diego during 1 January 1835 – 1836.
 He also served as Regidor (Alderman) and Juez de Paz (Justice of the Peace).
-He is known to have owned the Rancho Cueros de Venado, located southeast of what is now Tijuana, from sometime before 1836.
+He is known to have owned Rancho Cueros de Venado, located southeast of what is now Tijuana, from sometime before 1836.
 Like many of the local ranchos near San Diego, that rancho was attacked by the Kumeyaay during the hostilities between 1836 and 1840.

 Marrón was granted Rancho Agua Hedionda in 1842, which is in the southern coastal part of present-day Carlsbad.
-Agua Hedionda means "stinking water", named after decayed organic material in the Agua Hedionda Lagoon.
+Agua Hedionda means "stinking water", named after decayed organic material in Agua Hedionda Lagoon.

 During the Mexican–American War Marrón supported the Americans.
 This caused him hardship and embarrassment with his friends.
 Once incident was related by Richard F. Pourade in The Silver Dons: